binnie51/README-generator/README.md

 # README-generator
+A command-line application that enables users to generate a professional README file from a user's input using the Inquirer package from npm.

+## How to use?
+Users will be given sets of questions/prompts and their inputed will taylored into the the already existed templated.
+### How to install?
+1. Download the clone repository
+2. Node.js is required to run the application
+3. Install the required npm library package
+### How

+## Technologies
+* Node.js
+* npm package manager (inquirer)

+## Demo Video
 ## Your Task

 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
 This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.